Public Complaints Bureau / Biro Pengaduan Awam. Complain via 03-88887777 or fax 03-88887778/37 or click to visit website

 Menurut Pengerusi kuil En.
 Murugiah, masalah kuil ini iaitu tanpa dokumentasi sudah berlanjutan hampir 19 tahun, malah pernah dirobohkan sebanyak dua kali di bawah pentadbiran Barisan Nasional.
 Barisan Nasional telah membiarkan masalah kuil tersebut.

-The Sri Maha Kaliamman committee must share equal responsibility for the demolition of the , state executive councillor Dr A. Jayakumarare said.
+The Sri Maha Kaliamman temple committee must share equal responsibility for the demolition of the temple, Selangor state executive councillor Dr A. Xavier Jayakumarare said.

-said the was built on forest reserve land and the Ampang Jaya Municipal Council was right to take action.
+Xavier said the temple was built on forest reserve land and the Ampang Jaya Municipal Council was right to take action.

-He said, however, the council should have sought permission from the state government before demolishing the .
+He said, however, the council should have sought permission from the state government before demolishing the temple.

 “The state government was not informed of this matter.

-“According to our guidelines, local authorities must seek permission from the state executive council before demolishing any place of worship,” said after visiting the site at Kampung Tasik, Ampang yesterday.
+“According to our guidelines, local authorities must seek permission from the state executive council before demolishing any place of worship,” Xavier said after visiting the temple site at Kampung Tasik, Ampang yesterday.

 He said the council had been directed to submit a report on the demolition but declined to say if disciplinary action would be taken against anyone.

-said the committee chairman, S. Murugiah, had also been advised to write to the state government for approval before rebuilding the structure.
+Xavier said the temple committee chairman, S. Murugiah, had also been advised to write to the state government for approval before rebuilding the structure.

 He also described the demolition as a small issue.